ratih-wlndr/crawling-tweet-with-tweepy/README.md

-This code is used to collect tweets containing the queries or keywords you want to search for.
+This code is used to collect tweets that containing the queries or keywords.
 It requires consumer_key, consumer_secret, access_token, and access_secret.
 You can get these things by accessing https://developer.twitter.com/.
 All tweets will be saved in a spreadsheet file.